 Writer?
 Artist?
 Both?

-If you want to write in more than one genre, chances are good that you’ll need different websites, Twitter accounts, Pinterest accounts, blogs, underwear–oh, wait.
-Maybe not that last one.
-The point is, when will you have time to write?
+If you want to write in more than one genre, chances are good that you’ll need different websites, Twitter accounts, Pinterest accounts, blogs…But when will you have time to write?

 Where Worlds Collide has served as my portal site since the days when I “knew for sure” I would be writing fiction under two different pen names.
-Now I’m undecided on what name or names I’ll use (I sound schizophrenic, don’t I?), and to top it off, I’m making my first serious venture into doing art professionally.
+Now I’m undecided, and to top it off, I’m making my first serious venture into building a professional art career.
 I’m a walking conundrum these days, and this site embodies that.
 In the midst of this chaos, Where Worlds Collide has turned into an all-in-one site and blog for my writing and my art, and all my social media leads you here.
 It’s the opposite of conventional marketing wisdom, but at this stage in my career–when I haven’t yet figured out how to balance everything–it seems like the best approach.

 So that’s me!
 If you’re still curious, you can learn more about me and my work by visiting my writing and art pages, or by following me on Twitter or Pinterest.